tbo47/tbo47.github.io/tiles.md

 ### Tile an image with qgis

-In [qgis](https://www.qgis.org/), Layer>Georefencer add tiff file and add 2 points(0.1 0 and 0 0), select "Create world file only"
+In [qgis](https://www.qgis.org/), Layer>Georefencer add tiff file and add 2 points(0.1 0 and 0 0).
+And in "transformation Settings", select "Create world file only"

 In qgis, left click on the new layer and "Zoom to layer"